ryan034/-Gale-Shapley-algorithm/README.md

 Implementation of the Gale Shapley algorithm with O(n^2) complexity. <https://en.wikipedia.org/wiki/Stable_marriage_problem>

 Input is two dictionaries of the proposers and proposees respectively.
 Each key correspond to a list of preferred partners in descending order.
 The routine prints a line when a proposal is accepted or rejected and whenever a less preferred marriage is broken in place of a more preferred one.
 The final output is a dictionary of a stable matching between the key, value pairs.
+Note the algorithm is proposer optimal and may be proposee pessimal.

 eg.
 ```